Violence and controversies during the George Floyd protests: CHAZ/CHOP

 A collective of protesters, "including self-identified anarchist extremists and those affiliated with Antifa", demonstrated against the Seattle Police Department through the occupation of a six-block area of the Capitol Hill neighborhood, self-proclaimed as the Capitol Hill Occupied Protest (CHOP), also identified as the Capitol Hill Organized Protest, and later renamed to the Capitol Hill Autonomous Zone (CHAZ).
 According to an analysis by the New Jersey Office of Homeland Security and Preparedness, "[s]everal social media accounts affiliated with anarchist extremists and Antifa have openly claimed members are present and active in the area, posting their involvement in the takeover of the CHAZ and advocating a standoff if their long list of demands is not met."
 Furthermore, it stated:

 Despite reports of a peaceful takeover, the [Seattle Police Department] has heard of individuals checking for identification at barricades before entering the zone without the authority to do so.
 Additionally, there are reports of citizens and businesses being asked to pay a fee to operate within this area, and some residents cannot access their homes or businesses.
 The barricades are preventing the Seattle fire and police departments from accessing and responding to emergencies in and around the area, noting their response time has slowed considerably due to the roadblocks.

+There were, however, no requests or demands for fees by anyone of the businesses operating inside of CHAZ.
+Most of the businesses were still closed due to the COVID 19 pandemic.
+There were also no actual incidents of identification requirements or requests.

+CHOP/CHAZ was not centrally organized, but included a temporary stage and sound system where community members shared with the participants about their experiences with law enforcement in Seattle.
+Members of the Seattle Police Department were observed to be present in plain clothes.
+Members of the Washington State National Guard were present as participants, and one National Guardsman spoke on stage in support of the protest zone.

+There were 2 separate areas of remembrance where people left flowers, candles, letter, and drawings commemorating the lives of people who died from being shot by police, both locally and nationally.
+One exterior wall of a building was dedicated to posting ideas for law enforcement policy goals.